BEST RESISTANCE BAND CHEST WORKOUT

 4.)
 THE WRAP-AROUND PRESS

 If you prefer a standing version of a banded bench press or resistance band push-up, then exercise number four is tailor-made for you.
-We call this the Wrap-Around Press.
+We call these resistance band chest presses the Wrap-Around Press.

 This is actually a natural pressing position for a standard bench press.
 If the elbows stay tucked to your sides you won’t achieve complete chest contraction.